simoncblyth/env/trac/migration/sl59/steps.rst

 #. `navadd-` Trac configuration stomps upon  "query,daily" changing to "query"

+   * this means the migrated Trac omits the extra "daily" tab
    * probably the "daily" was added manually, without inclusion into the functions
    * UNTESTED FIX IN :env:`r4007`